Chicago Tigers (cricket)

-The Chicago Tigers are an American professional Twenty20 franchise cricket team that compete in Minor League Cricket (MiLC).
-The team is based in Chicago, Illinois.
-It was formed in 2022 as part of 3 new teams to play in the 2022 season of Minor League Cricket.
+The Chicago Tigers are an American professional Twenty20 cricket team based in the Chicago metropolitan area that competes in Minor League Cricket (MiLC).
+It was formed in 2022 as part of 3 new teams to play in the 2022 Minor League Cricket season.
 The franchise is owned by Raiders Unlimited.

-The team's home ground is Hanover Park, located near Chicago, Illinois.
+The team's home ground is Hanover Park, located near Chicago.
 Ex-South African cricketers Calvin Savage and Marques Ackerman helm captaincy and vice-captaincy duties respectively.

 Saad Ali and Sami Sohail currently top the bowling and batting leaderboards with 405 runs and 22 wickets respectively.

 Franchise history

 Background

 Talks of an American Twenty20 league formed in November 2018, before USA Cricket became the new governing body of cricket in the United States.
 In May 2021, USA Cricket announced that they had accepted a bid by American Cricket Enterprises (ACE) for a US$1 billion investment covering the league and other investments benefiting the U.S. national teams.

 In an Annual General Meeting on February 21, 2020, it was announced that USA Cricket was planning to launch Major League Cricket in 2021 and Minor League Cricket that summer, but it was delayed due to the COVID-19 pandemic and due to the lack of high-quality cricket stadiums in the USA.
 Major League Cricket was pushed to a summer-2023 launch and Minor League Cricket was pushed back to July 31, 2021.

 In 2020, MLC launched the Chicago Catchers, the predecessor cricket team to the Chicago Tigers.
 The Catchers performed poorly during the inaugural season of Minor League Cricket, which thus forced MLC to terminate the Catchers after the season ended amid internal issues within the franchise.

 Following the termination of the Catchers, MLC announced the formation of the Tigers in May 2022, ahead of the 2022 Minor League Cricket season draft.
 It was later announced that the Tigers was owned by Raiders Unlimited, which was owned by sports enthusiast and business entrepreneur Vishal Shah.